 Roof snow guard systems are one of those things you rarely think about, but they save you from property damage and personal injuries that can occur if snow slides off your roof.
 Before winter storms arrive, take the time to make sure your snow guards are still in place and intact.
 This way, you can avoid a snow avalanche the first time heavy snow falls.

 Check the Paint

-The paint on your metal roof helps protect it from the elements, and a quality paint job adds to its aesthetic appeal.
+The paint on your metal roof helps protect it from the elements.
+A quality paint job adds to its aesthetic appeal.
 Over time, however, exposure to sunshine, hail and foot traffic can all damage the paint and leave your roof vulnerable to the elements.
-Ideally, metal roofs should be painted before the weather turns frigid, so doing an inspection now will allow you enough time to get it painted before the colder months.
+Ideally, metal roofs should be painted before the weather turns frigid.
+During this annual metal roof maintenance, you should do an inspection.
+Doing an inspection now will allow you enough time to get it painted before the colder months.

 Remove Accumulated Debris

 Over time, fallen branches and leaves can build up on your roof.
 It is important to remove this before it gets wet or begins to rot since this can damage the materials used on your roof.
 Reaching the debris is the biggest challenge property owner’s face; especially since it is important to minimize foot traffic on your roof’s metal.
 Therefore, using a long brush to cover more distance is the best way to remove debris.
 If you choose to use a water sprayer, make sure to aim the hose away from the bottom of your roof since that can also lead to damage.

 Clean Out the Gutters